-- 1 From the main menu, select Tools>Options. - 2 In the Options window that opens (see Figure 21), select the Workspace tab.
+- 1 From the main menu, select Tools>Options. - 2 In the Options window that opens (see Figure 9 on page 35), select the Workspace tab. - 3 Choose whether you wish your saved workspace to include either the visual environment or the debugging information or both.

-- 3 Choose whether you wish your saved workspace to include either the visual environment or the debugging information or both. - 4 Select which windows will appear docked when a project is opened by checking the appropriate check boxes in the Floating windows in the main frame area.
+4 Select which windows will appear docked when a project is opened by checking the appropriate check boxes in the Floating windows in the main frame area.
 Only windows currently docked in the main window can be included.

-Floating windows in the main frame: Workspace Output Disassembly Memory Instruction Breakpoints Watch Call Stack Call Stack ST7 Data Breakpoints ST7 Registers ST7 Peripheral Registers Workspace includes: ✓ Visual environment ✓ Debugging context -- --
+Floating windows in the main frame: Vorkspace Output Disassembly Memory Instruction Breakpoints Vatch Call Stack Local Variables ST7 Data Breakpoints ST7 Registers ST7 Peripheral Registers Workspace includes: Visual environment Debugging context --- --

-Figure 21: Workpace tab of Options window
+Figure 9: Workpace tab of Options window